-In Aotearoa New Zealand, the University of Waikato will host conference participants face-to-face for the full Conference (1st-3rd December) at their campus in Tauranga.
+In Aotearoa New Zealand, the University of Waikato will host conference participants online.

-The virtual programme will consist of a range of plenary and keynote sessions, as well as several parallel sessions for individual presentations, talanoa/tok stori sessions, panel discussions and more.
-At the face-to-face locations (Australia & Aotearoa New Zealand), the programme will incorporate additional face-to-face only sessions, networking and socialising opportunities including conference dinner.
+The virtual programme will consist of a range of plenary and keynote sessions, as well as parallel sessions for individual presentations, talanoa/tok stori sessions, panel discussions and more.
+At the face-to-face location (Melbourne, Australia), the programme will incorporate additional face-to-face only sessions, networking and socialising opportunities including conference dinner.